rafaelnur/golang-united-school-homework-5.2/README.md

 # Cache

-Implement a simple cache, that holds values with type `string` and allows to retrieve them using keys of time `stings`.
+Implement a simple cache, that holds values with type `string` and allows to retrieve them using keys of time `strings`.
 Key/value pairs can expire if given a deadline using an appropriate method.

 The initial structure is given.
 You should add appropriate fields, implement the constructor function and methods with given signatures.